que-es-y-como-empezar-con-react

 Unlike full frameworks like Angular, React focuses exclusively on the view layer.

-Since then, it has gained great popularity and has become one of the most popular tools for modern web application development.
+Since then, it has gained immense popularity and has become one of the most popular tools for developing modern web applications.

 react-course

-Although it’s not my preferred choice for development (it’s not that I don’t like it, it’s just that I like others even more 💚), it’s the one I’ve worked with the most.
+Without being my preferred choice for development (it’s not that I don’t like it, it’s that I like others even more 💚), it’s the one I’ve had to work with the most.

-And it’s also one of the ones you’re most likely to encounter.
-So here comes this section for us to talk about our beloved React.
+And it’s also one of the ones you’ll encounter the most.
+So, this zone is coming up so we can talk about our beloved React.

 What is React?

-As we have seen, React is an open-source JavaScript library that allows us to build web applications in a declarative and component-based way.
+As we’ve seen, React is an Open Source JavaScript library that allows us to build web applications in a declarative and component-based way.

-Let’s review some of the most important features of React,
+Let’s review some of React’s most important features,

-React is based on the creation of components that can be reused in different parts of the application 🧩.
+React is based on creating components that can be reused in different parts of the application 🧩.

-This means that user interfaces are divided into independent and reusable “pieces,” each of which manages its own state and logic.
+This means user interfaces are divided into independent and reusable “pieces”, each managing its own state and logic.

 This promotes modularity and makes code maintenance easier.

-React uses JSX (JavaScript XML), an extension of JavaScript syntax that allows you to write HTML code directly in JavaScript files.
+React uses JSX (JavaScript XML), a syntax extension of JavaScript that allows writing HTML code directly in JavaScript files.

 This makes the code more readable and easier to write 📝.